Juvenile Drug Crimes

 Drug Offenses by Minors in Iowa

 Drug laws apply to minors just as much as adults.
 It’s illegal in Iowa to possess, manufacture or deliver a controlled substance.
 The severity of the crime is based on the schedule of the drug.
-Iowa has five schedules with schedule 1 having the highest potential of abuse.
+Iowa has five schedules with schedule 1 having the highest potential for abuse.

 For instance, cocaine and methamphetamines would be found under drug schedule 1.
 Drugs that have a low potential for addiction would be found under drug schedule 5 such as certain cough syrups and pseudoephedrine (otherwise known as Sudafed).